Govindaraja Perumal Temple: History

-The Govindaraja shrine is dedicated to Vishnu and is one of the 108 holy temples of Vishnu called Divya Desam, revered by the 7th-9th-century saint poets of the Vaishnava (Vishnu-centric) tradition, the Alvars.
+The Govindaraja shrine is dedicated to Vishnu and is one of the 108 holy temples of Vishnu called Divya Desam, revered by the 6th-9th-century saint poets of the Vaishnava (Vishnu-centric) tradition, the Alvars.
 Kulashekara Alvar mentions this temple as Tillai Chitrakutam, and equates Chitrakuta of Ramayana fame with this shrine.

 King Kulothunga Chola II is believed to have uprooted the presiding Govindaraja image from the shrine.
 Kulothunga was a Shaiva king, and he wanted to establish the supremacy of Shaivism by destroying Vaishnava temples and killing Vaishnavas.
 The shrine has close connections with the Govindaraja temple in Tirupati, dating back to the saint Ramanuja of the 11-12th century.
-Ramanujar fled to Tirupati with the utsava (festival image) of the temple to escape persecution.
+Ramanuja fled to Tirupati with the utsava (festival image) of the temple to escape persecution.

 In the 16th century, king Krishnappa Nayak was instrumental in installing the image of Govindaraja back in the temple.
 There was a lot of resistance from those belonging to the Shaiva (Shiva-centric) tradition against reestablishing the Vishnu image in what had become a revered Shiva temple, but the king was unmoved, and the image was installed in the present form.
 There is no satisfactory evidence of co-existence of the Shiva and Vishnu shrines within the same temple built during the same time – there was a dispute in 1849 regarding the rights on the Govindaraja idol and Alvar Sannidhi (sanctum of Alvars) between Vaishnavas and Dikshitars, and the position of Vaishnavas was upheld by the district court.

 Religious significance

-The temple is revered in Naalayira Divya Prabandham, the 7th–9th century Vaishnava canon, by Kulasekara Alvar in eleven hymns and Thirumangai Alvar in thirteen hymns.
+The temple is revered in Naalayira Divya Prabandham, the 6th–9th century Vaishnava canon, by Kulasekara Alvar in eleven hymns and Thirumangai Alvar in thirteen hymns.
 The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.
-According to legend, Govindaraja is believed to have descended upon the earth for the sage Kanvar and the 3,000 Dikshitars of the Thillai Natarajar temple.
+According to legend, Govindaraja is believed to have descended upon the earth for the sage Kanva and the 3,000 Dikshitars of the Thillai Natarajar temple.
 The temple is one of the two rare Divya Desams, with the other being Nilathingal Thundam Perumal temple, that are housed in a Shiva temple.